in

 Instructions:

-1. Lay the tiles properly on the location where they will be installed.
-Start with a whole tile in the middle of the wall farthest from the entrance, and then place the other tiles out equally to each side.
+1. Lay the tiles properly in the location where they will be installed.
+Start with a whole tile in the middle of the wall farthest from the entrance, and then place the others out equally to each side.

 This positions the cut tiles in the room’s edges or corners, where they are less visible.
-Tiles that are rectified to a variation of 0.0635 millimeters or less; higher deviations would necessitate a very minimal grout gap.
+For tiles that are rectified to a variation of 0.0635 millimeters or less, higher deviations would necessitate a very minimal grout gap.

 4. Allow the mortar to settle for at least 1 day.